junxit/us-congress-bills-109/bill.md

 > To amend section 20 of the Indian Gaming Regulatory Act to restrict off-reservation gaming.

 ## § 1.
+Short title

+This Act may be cited as the “Restricting Indian Gaming to Homelands of Tribes Act of 2006”.

+## § 2.
 Restriction on off-reservation gaming

 Section 20 of the Indian Gaming Regulatory Act (25 U.S.C.
 2719) is amended—